-Set your alarm for the same time as if you were travelling in to work, and then use this time to do some exercise - yoga is a great way to gently wake up your mind and body - make breakfast or spend time with family.
+Set your alarm for the same time as if you were travelling into work, and then use this time to do some exercise - yoga is a great way to gently wake up your mind and body - make breakfast or spend time with family.

 If you prefer to get up and at it, you could dive straight into your to-do list – having a few things checked off before you’ve officially clocked on can work wonders for motivation, and making an early start on a project can be key to making progress on it during the rest of the day.

-If you do roll out of the bed sheets and straight into the spreadsheets, make sure you take this time back with a longer lunch or an early finish - just because you’re working from home, it doesn’t mean you should work longer hours or blur the work/life boundaries.
+If you do roll out of the bedsheets and straight into the spreadsheets, make sure you take this time back with a longer lunch or an early finish - just because you’re working from home, it doesn’t mean you should work longer hours or blur the work/life boundaries.

 Structure your day

-A lack of structure is one of the biggest challenges faced by remote workers, especially when you factor in the amount of distractions there are around the home – while it might seem like a good idea to break during the day to do a couple of hours housework, working late into the evening can blur the lines between work and home life, which can drain you both physically and mentally.
+A lack of structure is one of the biggest challenges faced by remote workers, especially when you factor in the number of distractions there are around the home – while it might seem like a good idea to break during the day to do a couple of hours of housework, working late into the evening can blur the lines between work and home life, which can drain you both physically and mentally.

 To keep the boundaries clear, set yourself clear daily targets and set reminders for when one project needs to be finished and another started.
 Scheduling in a stand up with the rest of your team every morning and evening can also help to define the start and end of your working day.